Image Similarity using An Ensemble of Context-Sensitive Models: Methodology

 \section{Methodology}

-As discussed in Section \ref{sec:intro}, the data space of image triples $(R, A, B)$ is huge.
-Since human intelligence is typically developed in a context-sensitive manner (e.g., most people grew up in one small region), we explore a methodology of developing similarity models based on context-sensitive (CS) learning.
+As discussed earlier, the data space of triples $(R, A, B)$ is huge.
+Since human intelligence is typically developed in a context-sensitive manner (e.g., most people grew up in one small region), we explore a methodology for developing similarity models based on context-sensitive (CS) learning.
 As illustrated in Figure \ref{fig:workflow}, we selected several representative reference images, $R_i, i=1..K$, and for each $R_i$, we labelled $N_i$ image pairs $(A, B)$ in relation to $R_i$.
-This forms $K$ CS data clusters for training $K$ CS models.
-Meanwhile, we also labelled $M$ image triples with randomly selected reference images, and created a context-convolute (CC) dataset.
-The CC dataset is further divided into two subsets, one for aiding the construction of an ensemble model from the $K$ CS models, and the other for evaluating all models in an unbiased manner.
-In the following subsections, we detail the training of CS models and the construction of ensemble models.
+We fine-tune each CS model on one of the CS clusters.
+We then use the validation set of the context-convolute (CC) dataset (triples with random reference images) to conduct testing/analysis and construct ensemble models from the $K$ CS models.
+Finally, we test and compare all models concerned on the testing set of the CC dataset.